schneems/schneems/_posts/2017-11-29-say-no-to-randos-in-your-database.md

 While some repos have thousands of issues, 50% have 27 or fewer issues.
 When I used the `TABLESAMPLE` technique for this query, it made my small queries really slow, and my previously slow queries fast.
 Since my numbers skew towards the small side for that query, it wasn't a net gain, so I stuck to the original `RANDOM()` method.

+> Update: To claify I know that `random()` is not slow, and the article does not say that it is.
+It says `ORDER BY random()` is slow.
+It's the ordering of a large number of articles that cause the pain.

+> Update 2: No, using a random offset is not faster than the `>=` method with IDs.
+In fact using an offset for a large amount of records can also be a huge perf problem.

 Have you replaced `RANDOM()` with another more efficient technique?
 Let me know about it to Twitter [@schneems](https://twitter.com/schneems).